malkemit/namizun/readme.md

 ## Configuration

-- You can use **menu.py** tool to configure monitoring.
+- You can use **namizun** tool to configure monitoring.
 Type the following command to run it:

 ```bash
 namizun